-- While there is apparent similarity between grading scales for PRO-CTCAE and CTCAE, differences between CTCAE grades and PRO-CTCAE scores should not be over-interpreted.
-Disagreement between PRO-CTCAE scores and CTCAE grades may not represent 'under-ascertainment' by clinicians or 'over-reporting' by patients.
+- While there is apparent similarity between grading scales for PRO-CTCAE or Ped-PRO-CTCAE and CTCAE, differences between CTCAE grades and PRO-CTCAE or Ped-PRO-CTCAE derived scores should not be over-interpreted.
+Disagreement between PRO-CTCAE or Ped-PRO-CTCAE scores and CTCAE grades may not represent 'under-ascertainment' by clinicians or 'over-reporting' by patients.
 For example, a patient may meet CTCAE criteria for grade 1 vomiting (1-2 episodes separated by 5 minutes in a 24 hour period), but to the patient, two daily episodes of vomiting constitutes a severe symptom.

-- There are unique challenges when attempting to directly compare CTCAE grades and PRO-CTCAE scores.
+- There are unique challenges when attempting to directly compare CTCAE grades and PRO-CTCAE or Ped-PRO-CTCAE scores.
 These toxicity scoring instruments were not developed for direct comparison but rather were designed to be complementary strategies for capturing symptomatic adverse events.
-The NCI is leading an effort to determine the best approaches to scoring PRO-CTCAE and ultimately to using the PRO-CTCAE scores to assign a CTCAE grade
+The NCI is leading an effort to determine the best approaches to scoring PRO-CTCAE, and ultimately to using the PRO-CTCAE scores to assign a CTCAE grade.

-Can I reprint PRO-CTCAE items in a publication?
+Can I reprint items from the PRO-CTCAE Measurement System in a publication?

-I am interested to develop and test additional PRO-CTCAE items reflecting symptom terms not currently included in the PRO-CTCAE Item Library version 1.
+I am interested to develop and test additional reflecting symptom terms not currently included in the PRO-CTCAE or Ped-PRO-CTCAE Item Libraries.
 Who should I contact to discuss that further?

-We have several early adopters testing additional or revised PRO-CTCAE items that may one day be included in the PRO-CTCAE item library.
+We have several early adopters testing additional or revised items that may one day be included in the PRO-CTCAE Measurement System.

-To protect the integrity of PRO-CTCAE, the US National Cancer Institute holds the trademark for PRO-CTCAE, all translations, and all related documents.
-To assure standardization, PRO-CTCAE users are not permitted to adapt the PRO-CTCAE instrument (including symptom terms, item phrasing, response choices and recall period) as specified on the PRO-CTCAE Instrument page without prior written consent of the National Cancer Institute.
+To protect the integrity of the PRO-CTCAE Measurement System, the US National Cancer Institute holds the trademark for PRO-CTCAE, all translations, and all related documents.
+To assure standardization, users of the PRO-CTCAE Measurement System are not permitted to adapt or otherwise modify the PRO-CTCAE instruments (including symptom terms, item phrasing, response choices and recall period) as specified on the PRO-CTCAE Instrument page without prior written consent of the National Cancer Institute.

 If you have interest in developing and testing additional or revised PRO-CTCAE items, please be in touch with us by e-mail to discuss this interest and your planned approach.

-Has PRO-CTCAE been translated for use in other languages?
+Has PRO-CTCAE or Ped-PRO-CTCAE been translated for use in other languages?